Alphabet and Pronunciation

 Ordinarily, when two vowels come together in a Ido word, each is pronounced separately.
 (Eg., koaktar is pronounced ko-ak-tar.)
 Some vowels, however, combine with other vowels to form sounds pronounced as a single (or close to single) syllable, as in English coin and couch.
 These combination vowel sounds are called diphthongs.

-The letters i and u, when they are not the only vowel in a root and are immediately followed or preceded by a different vowel in the same word, produce a diphthong.
-(Two of the same vowel are still pronounced separately.)
-After the letters q or g, the letter u always produces a diphthong when followed by another vowel, even another u:
+The letters i and u, when they are not the only vowel in a root and are immediately followed by a different vowel in the same word, produce a “rising” diphthong (ex. ia, ie, io, iu, ua, ue, ui, uo).

 |Francia||['fran-ʦja] / ['fran-ʦi-a]*||France|

 |januaro||[ʒa-'nwa-ro] / [ʒa-nu-'a-ro]*||January|

 Note that the vowels a or e + u in compound words do not form diphthongs if they belong to different roots or affixes:

 Generally speaking, words in Ido are stressed on the next-to-the-last syllable, as in fortuno [for-'tu-no] and menciono [men-'ʦjo-no].
 The exceptions to this rule are infinitive verbs, which are stressed on the last syllable (eg., parolar, “to speak”, pronounced [pa-ro-'lar]).